corrado-github/BettingWithKFKMethod/README.md

-This is the implementation of the method described in the paper ["Beating the bookies with their own numbers - and how the online sports betting market is rigged"] (https://arxiv.org/abs/1710.02824) published by Kaunitz, Zhong, and Kreiner.
+This is the implementation of the method described in the paper ["Beating the bookies with their own numbers - and how the online sports betting market is rigged"] (https://arxiv.org/abs/1710.02824) published by Kaunitz, Zhong, and Kreiner (KFK).

 ## Usage
 Being the work still in progress, to date the code need to be run by hand.
 It